TU-Berlin-CVRS/uipf/README.md

 It comes with a Graphical Processing Chain Editor and also a console interface for running the processing chains and modules.

+> This repository contains the code of version 1.0 of the framework.
+Version 2.0 and higher can be found on <https://github.com/uipf/uipf>

 Installation
 ------------